 The MCTs in coconut oil are much more readily converted to energy than longer chain fatty acids.
 And because coconut oil is digested very quickly, you’ll feel the effect almost immediately.
 It’s not a quick burst of energy though; it’s more subtle and long-lasting.
 So if you take a tablespoon of coconut oil in the morning, you’ll have much more energy for the rest of the day.

 In fact, coconut oil is often used by athletes and sportspeople, due to the fact that it improves endurance, as well as helps to enhance athletic performance.

 Because the MCTs in coconut oil are more readily converted to energy than other types of fat, they are less likely to be stored as body fat.
 Instead, you’ll find you’ll tend to be more active when you use coconut oil, so you’ll simply burn off the extra calories.

 Coconut oil speeds up the metabolism, so you’ll burn more calories even when you’re resting.
 It also tends to reduce appetite.
-So if you have a tablespoon of coconut oil on a morning, you’ll find you won’t want to eat as much for lunch.
+So if you have a tablespoon of coconut oil in the morning, you’ll find you won’t want to eat as much for lunch.
 And it promotes the healthy function of the thyroid gland too.
 So by taking coconut oil on a regular basis, you’ll actually find it easier to lose weight.